 The longer you allow your delinquent property taxes to go unpaid, the more expensive and risky it becomes for you.

-- You will have penalty and interest charges added to your taxes.
+- You have penalty and interest charges added to your taxes.

 Regular penalty charges may be as high as 12 percent, depending on how long the tax remains unpaid.
-Interest will be charged at the rate of 1 percent per month, with no maximum.
+Interest is charged at the rate of 1 percent per month.
+There is no maximum amount of interest.
 Private attorneys hired by taxing units to collect delinquent accounts can charge an additional penalty to cover their fees.

-The tax collector will send you at least one notice that your taxes are delinquent.
-They often send additional notices and warnings.
+The tax collector sends you at least one notice that your taxes are delinquent.
+Tax collectors often send additional notices and warnings.

 - You may have the option to set up an installment plan.

-Some tax collectors will allow you to pay delinquent taxes in installments for up to 36 months.
-They are not required to offer this option, however.
+Some tax collectors allow you to pay delinquent taxes in installments for up to 36 months.
+A tax collector isn’t required to offer this option.

 Before signing an installment agreement, you should know that the law considers your signature an “irrevocable admission” that you owe all the taxes covered by the agreement.

-The tax collector’s last resort is to take a delinquent taxpayer to court.
+The tax collector’s last resort is taking a delinquent taxpayer to court.
 Court costs will be added to the delinquent tax bill.

-Each person who owns taxable property on Jan.
-1 is liable for all taxes due on the property for that year.
-A person who owned taxable property on Jan.
-1 can be sued for delinquent taxes even if the property has been sold or transferred since then.
+Each person who owns taxable property on January 1 is liable for all taxes due on the property for that year.
+A person who owned taxable property on January 1 can be sued personally for delinquent taxes, even if the property has been sold or transferred since then.

-- You may face problems in selling your property.
+- You may have problems selling your property.